- Search The Registry

 - Creating Support

 Kevin Maurice Garnett was born on this date in 1976.
 He is a retired Black professional basketball player.

 He was born in Mauldin, S.C., just outside of Greenville, to O'Lewis McCullough and Shirley Irby Garnett.
 He has two sisters, Sonya and Ashley.
 In his hometown, he is remembered as the tall kid with the ball who pushed the curfew at Springfield Park, shooting baskets until midnight or alone in the dark.
 His friends say that he had to play, and basketball was in his blood.

 Garnett's father loved the game and was also an outstanding player.
 Garnett grew up with a stepfather who did not encourage him to play basketball; his mother wanted him to study more and go to college.
 When Garnett tried out for the Mauldin Mavericks, he didn't tell his mother, and she learned about it after the season had started.
-Garnett was so good, by his junior year in high school, tickets to all Mavericks' games sold out.
-People stood in hallways outside the gym just to listen to him play.
+Garnett was so good by his junior year in high school tickets to all Mavericks' games sold out.
+People stood in hallways outside the gym to listen to him play.

 Garnett went on to graduate from Farragut Academy High School in Illinois.
 He grew up as a Los Angeles Lakers fan, and said Tony Dorsett and Magic Johnson were his sports heroes.
-He was drafted with the fifth pick of the 1995 NBA Draft by the then-struggling Minnesota Timberwolves.
+The then-struggling Minnesota Timberwolves drafted him with the fifth pick of the 1995 NBA Draft.
 In 2007, Garnett was traded to the Boston Celtics.